-- Property acquired or owned before marriage
+- Property acquired before marriage and after separation

 - Inheritance, gifts and bequests made during marriage by third persons for the exclusive benefit of one spouse